curl/everything-curl/http/modify/target.md

 ## --path-as-is

-The path part of the URL is the part that starts with the first slash after the host name and ends either at the end of the URL or at a '?' or '#' (roughly speaking).
+The path part of the URL is the part that starts with the first slash after the hostname and ends either at the end of the URL or at a '?' or '#' (roughly speaking).

 If you include substrings including `/../` or `/./` in the path, curl